 Concurrent College Credit Classes

 Eligible St. Joseph Students may apply for concurrent credit and earn both high school and college credit (UCA).
 This is possible in their Junior and Senior years if they meet all criteria set forth in the program.
-Credit requirements for the 2011-2012 year are:
+Credit requirements are:

 - 19 in their particular subject area